 Directories are another good source for identifying potential employers.
 They usually contain the name and address of the business, a brief description of the business and the name of a contact person.
 Some helpful directories include Standard & Poor's Register of Corporations, Dun & Bradstreet Million Dollar Directory (available on-line in Collins reference library), Media Inc., and Puget Sound Business Journal Book of Lists.

 When searching for employer prospects, don't forget about one very important source: your personal network.
 Your network includes all the people you know who might be able to help you to find out and locate job targets and make personal contacts with prospective employers.
 One excellent source for networking is the Alumni Sharing Knowledge (ASK) Network.
-ASK Online is a searchable database of Puget Sound alumni who have volunteered to serve as contacts for students and other alumni.
+ASK features Puget Sound alumni who have volunteered to serve as contacts for students and other alumni.
 For a more detailed discussion of this strategy, see Contacts and Networking.

 Contact Employer Prospects